Sustainable Global Ties: ACE Partner Project’s Contribution to Health, Technology, Environment

 Some participants at the WANIDA Symposium

-WANIDA’s influence extends beyond regional borders, as demonstrated by its research presentations at the 15th International Congress of Parasitology (ICOPA) in Denmark.
-The network’s committed researchers shared new and exciting findings at this event.
-They discussed potential new ways to treat a parasitic disease called schistosomiasis and how to control the snails that spread it.
-They also examined studies on malaria, specifically focusing on the spread of the disease and the behaviour of the parasite that causes it.
+WANIDA’s participation at global events such as the 15th International Congress of Parasitology (ICOPA) in Denmark further amplified its influence, with presentations on treatments for a parasitic disease called schistosomiasis and how to control the snails that spread it. studies on malaria were highlighted, specifically focusing on the spread of the disease and the behaviour of the parasite that causes it.
 Additionally, the WANIDA researchers explored how certain chemicals could be used to target the parasite that causes another severe disease called trypanosomiasis.
 Finally, they looked at how a type of bacteria called Wolbachia could help reduce the spread of malaria by affecting the mosquitoes that carry the disease.
+WANIDA is providing that local research can have global implications, driving impactful solutions to some of the West Africa’s most pressing health challenges.

-DSTN has been at the forefront of integrating digital innovation and sustainable development and setting global platforms for fruitful deliberations among academia, industry, and government.
+Digital Science and Technology Network (DSTN) has been a catalyst for digital transformation in Africa.
+With the increasing importance of digital infrastructure, the DSTN has spearheaded initiatives that bridge the gap between academia, industry, and policy.
 The DSTN symposium in December 2021 in Senegal underscored the importance of digital science and technology in achieving sustainable development.
-The event brought together key stakeholders from academia, the public and private sectors, and NGOs to discuss the intersection of research, innovation, and technology transfer.
-The symposium’s key outcome, a Joint Manifesto, provided recommendations for digital transformation in Africa, emphasising infrastructure security, data harnessing, and robust frameworks to support digital research.
+The event brought together key stakeholders to discuss the intersection of research, innovation, and technology transfer.
+The outcome culminated into a Joint Manifesto outlining key recommendations for Africa’s digital development.

-Additionally, DSTN’s consultation on digitalization in West African higher education significantly impacted the UNESCO World Conference on Higher Education (WHEC 2022).
+DSTN’s influence reached global platforms, including the UNESCO World Conference on Higher Education (WHEC 2022).
 The network brought together experts from across the continent to discuss digital transformation in education, assess the impact of the COVID-19 pandemic on higher education delivery, and propose actionable recommendations for advancing digital transformation in the region.
 DSTN highlighted the importance of digital infrastructure investments, multidisciplinary collaboration, and regulatory frameworks to support digital education strategies.

 At the WACREN 2022 Conference in Cote d’Ivoire, DSTN played a crucial role by co-organising a high-level regional workshop on High-Performance Computing (HPC).
 This workshop culminated in developing strategies and a roadmap for a sustainable HPC collaborative network, securing stakeholder commitments, and identifying key focus areas such as training, infrastructure, connectivity, and governance.
 DSTN’s efforts promise to enhance HPC capabilities in West and Central Africa, expand training initiatives, and strengthen partnerships with industry and international stakeholders.